Definitions for Chapter 582

 (e) An exploration of the individual's abilities, capabilities, and capacity to perform in work situations, which must be assessed periodically during trial work experiences, including experiences in which the individual is provided appropriate supports and training.

-(6) "Assistive technology service" refers to any service that directly assists an individual with a disability in the selection, acquisition, or use of an assistive technology device, including:
+(7) "Assistive technology service" means any service that directly assists an individual with a disability in the selection, acquisition, or use of an assistive technology device, including:

 (a) The evaluation of the needs of an individual with a disability, including a functional evaluation of the individual in his or her customary environment;